awsdocs/aws-doc-sdk-examples/kotlin/usecases/topics_and_queues/Readme.md

 ###  Instructions

-This example uses gradle build file is located in this folder.
+This example uses a gradle build file that is located in this folder.
 For information, see [Basic set up](https://docs.aws.amazon.com/sdk-for-kotlin/latest/developer-guide/setup-basic-onetime-setup.html).

 Running this example requires AWS Identity and Access Management (IAM) permissions for both SNS and SQS.